macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Items.md

    ![create-item-add](/.attachments/todo-user-can-click-add-to-create-a-new-todo-item.png)

-   Figure 1 - A user can click Add to create a new todo item
+   *Figure 2 - A user can click Add to create a new todo item*

 In the todo item management area, clicking the Add button will allow a user to create a new todo item.